noelboss/featherlight/README.md

 ================================================

 	 open – Function
 This is the open function used to open the lightbox.
 It receives the event object. ´this´ is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
+It calls the before/after and open method of the plugin.

+	// this code has been simplified:
 	open: function(event){
-		$.proxy($.featherlight.methods.open, this, e)();
+		// ...
+		this.config.beforeOpen.call(this, event);
+		// ...
+		$.featherlight.methods.open.call(this, event);
+		// ...
+		this.config.afterOpen.call(this, event);
 	}

 ================================================

 	close – Function
 This is the close function used to close the lightbox.
 It receives the event object. ´this´ is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
+It calls the before/after and open method of the plugin.

+	// this code has been simplified:
 	close: function(event){
-		$.proxy($.featherlight.methods.close, this, e)();
+		// ...
+		this.config.beforeClose.call(this, event);
+		// ...
+		$.featherlight.methods.close.call(this, event);
+		// ...
+		..this.config.afterClose.call(this, event);
 	}